Pediatric Healthcare Science – Cecilia Bartholdson research group

 Children’s Rights in Healthcare:

-We work to ensure that children’s rights are respected and promoted, particularly in families with limited proficiency in the Swedish language.
+We work to ensure that children’s rights are respected and promoted with a person centered perspective.

 Transition of Care: